PaulNonatomic/CodingStandards/README.md

 # Unity C# Coding Standards

-This repository contains coding standards and guidelines for Unity C# development.
+## Introduction

+These coding standards represent recommendations born from 20 years of game development experience.
+They are opinions I've formed and refined throughout my career, and they continue to evolve as I learn and as the industry progresses.

+**An Important Note on Adaptation:**

+When working as part of an established team, **it is crucial to adapt to the team's existing coding standards**, even if they differ from these recommendations.
+Consistency within a codebase is more valuable than individual preference.
+However, when provided with an opportunity to set standards, provide guidance, or start fresh on a new project, these are the ever-evolving standards that I hold myself to.

+These standards are shared openly in the hope that they may be useful to others, but they should be adapted and modified to suit your team's needs and context.

 ## Foundation

-Our coding standards are based on [Microsoft's C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) and [.NET Naming Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines), with specific adaptations for Unity development and team preferences.
+These coding standards are based on [Microsoft's C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) and [.NET Naming Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines), with specific adaptations for Unity development and team preferences.

 ## Quick Reference